Program and Course Offerings / Registration / Delivery Methods

 What is the Program of Studies?

-The Program of Studies is a list of all courses a student must successfully complete to finish the program.
-Please refer to the Program of Studies tab on the program page.
+The Program of Studies is listed on each program page and is a list of all courses a student must successfully complete to finish the program.
 The Program of Studies can change over time.
 We will make every attempt to assist current students in programs that experience a change to their Program of Studies.

 How many courses can I take per term/semester?

 In general, students may take as many or as few courses as they wish per semester, however we strongly encourage students to complete their program within 5 years to avoid changes in the Program of Studies.
 When selecting courses, please make sure you have fulfilled any required prerequisite courses.
-To determine if a course has a prerequisite requirement, please reference the web registration system or program page.
+To determine if a course has a prerequisite requirement, search for your course and view the course profile.
 To discuss prerequisites, please contact the Continuing Education office.

 How do I know when I can register for a course or a specific program?

-Continuing Education courses are scheduled in three terms – Fall (Courses beginning September through December), Winter (Courses beginning January through March), and Spring (Courses beginning April through August).
+Continuing Education courses are scheduled in three terms: Fall (courses beginning September through December), Winter (courses beginning January through March), and Spring/Summer (courses beginning April through August).
 Registration opens approximately 1 month before the semester begins.
 Some courses have several start dates each semester.
-Please refer to the web registration page for upcoming course start dates.
+Please refer to the Continuing Education registration system for upcoming course start dates.